michaelebrooker/stjohnstemp/content/_index.md

 {{<floatimageright img="img/mike.jpg" text="Mike Brooker">}}

-I am a freelance web developer, having worked in the industry since the early 1990s.
-Over the past 30 plus years, I've observed the very rapid development of web technologies - with many new programming languages coming forward, as well as some which have become less popular.
+I have worked as a web developer since the early 1990s and over the past 30 plus years, I've observed the very rapid development of web technologies - with many new programming languages coming forward, as well as some which have become less popular.

-Currently, I work on building community websites, and helping others to build their own sites using the available free hosting resources now offered.
-Communities are going to become more important as successive governments - at least in the UK - roll-back directly resourcing and running support services, and expecting the voluntary sector to come in and do the heavy lifting.
+I started my journey in photography at age 15, with a Kodak Instamatic, and shooting in Black and White Ilford film.
+I soon moved to a more advanced camera, eventually taking up the Rollieflex, which had been used by many famous photographers, and was still being used by everyday press photographers into the 1970s.

-If you are looking to support your voluntary or charity operations with a web presence, or if your website needs a refresh, please get in touch by filling in the form on my Contact page, and I will get back to you.
+Currently, I use a Fujifilm XT-2 mirrorless.
+But I still have Nikon 35mm manual and an old Mayima RB67 which weighs a few kilos and is best used on a stout tripod.

 > The shelter of the valley may give you peace, but you will feel alive in the wind of the mountain tops.